a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Select a volume icon.
 Shortcuts > Add a Shortcut...
 Verify that the file dialog is initialized to the boot volume and no file is selected.
 * Launch DeskTop.
 Clear selection.
 Shortcuts > Add a Shortcut...
 Verify that the file dialog is initialized to the boot volume and no file is selected.

+* Configure a shortcut for a program with many associated files to copy to RAMCard "at boot".
+Reboot, and launch DESKTOP.SYSTEM.
+While the program's files are being copied to RAMCard, press Escape to cancel.
+Verify that not all of the files were copied to the RAMCard.
+Once DeskTop starts, invoke the shortcut.
+Verify that the program starts correctly.
+* Configure a shortcut for a program with many associated files to copy to RAMCard "at boot".
+Reboot, and launch DESKTOP.SYSTEM.
+Verify that all of the files were copied to the RAMCard.
+Once DeskTop starts, eject the disk containing the program.
+Invoke the shortcut.
+Verify that the program starts correctly.
+* Configure a shortcut for a program with many associated files to copy to RAMCard "at first use".
+Invoke the shortcut.
+Verify that the files are copied to the RAMCard, and that the program starts correctly.
+Return to DeskTop by quitting the program.
+Eject the disk containing the program.
+Invoke the shortcut.
+Verify that the program starts correctly.
+* Configure a shortcut for a program with many associated files to copy to RAMCard "at first use".
+Invoke the shortcut.
+While the program's files are being copied to RAMCard, press Escape to cancel.
+Verify that not all of the files were copied to the RAMCard.
+Invoke the shortcut again.
+Verify that the files are copied to the RAMCard and that the program starts correctly.

+* Configure at least two shortcuts.
+Launch DeskTop.
+Shortcuts > Run a Shortcut....
+Cancel.
+Verify that neither shortcut is invoked.

 ## File Types